armbian/documentation/docs/Quick_facts.md

 # What is Armbian Linux? #

 Armbian Linux provides optimized Debian and Ubuntu Linux images for ARM-based SBCs.
 There's an incredible ecosystem of small computing platforms that are powerful alternatives to the Raspberry Pi.
-Armbian's mission is to provide a uniform system offering that is trustworthy to run on any of the dozens of OS-neglated ARM SBCs.
+Armbian's mission is to provide a uniform system offering that is trustworthy to run on any of the dozens of OS-negleted ARM SBCs.

 # Challenges

-## Armbian is the opposite of Raspian
+## Armbian is the opposite of Raspbian

-Raspian has dozens of contributors to focus on a single SBC platform.
+Raspbian has dozens of contributors to focus on a single SBC platform.
 Armbian has a dozen contributors to focus on 100+ SBCs in over 30 platforms.

 ## Balancing Development and Support